 Rabbi Judith Abrams was my Talmud teacher.
 That’s how I thought of her, but of course I was just one of hundreds of students that she taught and touched over the decades.
 One year before, we had been scheduled for our weekly phone-in lesson and she texted me a reminder.
 I postponed, because it was a holiday.
 Before our next class, she died suddenly of a heart attack at age 56.

 As I stood in that chapel reading her words, I felt my beloved teacher reaching out to my heart, with a message of hope from beyond the great divide.
 At that moment I realized that it was the week of Rabbi Judith’s first yahrzeit, the anniversary of her passing.
 I also realized that it was Parashat Noach, the Torah portion where we read the story of Noah and the flood, and no coincidence that we had seen a huge rainbow overhead as we drove up to the mountains, and a small one appear out of nowhere in the dining room that morning.
-Just like the rainbow on Rabbi Judith’s Facebook banner that I have shared with the previous story (above) on this page.
+Just like the rainbow on Rabbi Judith’s Facebook banner that I have shared here.
 Just like the local rabbi’s Torah selection that morning about the Keshet, the rainbow.
 The rainbow, unexpected and magical, is a sign of hope and grace.

 –Rabbi Julie Hilton Danan